This article was originally published on VICE Netherlands

 Susi from Austria

 Susi: My boyfriend is Egyptian, so I come to Sharm three times a year to see him.
-One airplane being brought down isn't going to stop me.
+One aeroplane being brought down isn't going to stop me.
 There's a risk, of course, but it seems just as big in Europe or Turkey.
 Every time I come here the city is in a worse state.
 There's no money.
 My boyfriend owns a souvenir shop, so he keeps hoping it will all be OK soon.
 I'm trying to do my part; I have about 200 sunglasses at home that I bought here.

 Kevin and Jan from Germany